Evertras/simple-homemanager/04-explain-outputs-function.md

 lib = nixpkgs.lib;
 ```

-Remember how above I told you that `nixpkgs` also contains a giant standard
+Remember how before I told you that `nixpkgs` also contains a giant standard
 library of sorts for Nix?
 [This is that standard library.](https://nixos.org/manual/nixpkgs/stable/#id-1.4)
 You may want to bookmark that, but for now just take a glance and be convinced
 that there's a lot of stuff there.
 If you really want to dig deeper, you can